 What the hell - relieved I’m not a dog or I’d have been sent to the farm.

 When we returned after a week to see CP we had a coffee near the clinic and there was a patient from the hospital over the road (yes other side of road) with drip in situ, IV bag hanging on pole, drinking coffee and having a fag.
 Straight into the centre of the Venn.
 If this means nothing please see previous blog post.

 Back home now for a while before, you’ve guessed it, Cyprus for Christmas.
 This will be the last trip because they have been posted to RAF Scampton.
 It doesn’t have quite the same ring as Cyprus but despite lack of sun and sea it will be brilliant and a whole new adventure.

 And Red Arrows!

-Talking of new adventures I am now taking on new clients for coaching by email.
+Talking of new adventures I am now taking on new clients for combination coaching: Skype and email.
 The process has many benefits including privacy, no time restraint and you have a written record to refer to and act upon.

 Please visit the page here if this tempts you.

 Red Arrows photo by Owen Kemp on Unsplash